Richard-Burd/urban-cruise-ship/README.md

   desktopHeight={320}
 />
 ```

+NOTE: This `<SolutionImages />` component is for special visualizations and is no longer used for the standard cost/benefit graphic featuring the up & down arrows detailing environmental tradeoffs.
+For that we use the Dynamic Solution Graphic Component (`<DynamicSolutionGraphic.js />`) discussed above.

 We provide this component with both a desktop and a mobile version for these images.
 Since mobile images can be read on desktop (while desktop images are hard to read on mobile) we have the option to only pass in the mobile version like this: